Mummy Confession: I have breastfed (and mixed fed) my three children, but the first run through was excruciating.

 If you plan to express or bottle feed breastmilk (or even formula) these come in handy, too!

 As I mostly express randomly, I have a single (and the double wasn’t available until a month after I bought my pump).
 Depending in your need for expressing, there are various options to look into.
+I talk about this in my review of the many brands available.

 2. Bottles & Teats: Well all that expressed milk or formula has to go somewhere!
 There are so many options for bottles out there!
 The main kinds I’ve found are wide necked, narrow necked, and varying shapes of the nipple.
 Glass and plastic bottle options are available.
 Sometimes you have to find what works for your baby though.
 Some of the brands I have seen mums say work best with their babies are Tommee Tippee, Avent (or Avent naturals), Minibie, Mumijumi, and Medela.
 My babies all preferred wide neck styles like Tommee Tippee.
 Helpful tip: If bubs is having difficulty adjusting to the bottle, I’ve been recommended to let someone besides mum do the feeding (and possibly with some of mum’s smelling clothes if bubs is having a difficult time).